J6

 Dumps

-We recorded two two dumps: the first in time sequence is a dump of loose red soil with a massive presence of early EDIII sherds, kiln waste, tannur f200.
+We recorded two two dumps: the first in time sequence is a dump of loose red soil with a massive presence of early EDIII sherds, kiln waste, a broken tannur f200.
 It was discarded on top of wall f227.
 The dump is one of the first activities found in J6.

 The second dump occurs much later in time sequence.
 It is a middle Mittani event which was recorded in all the area east of the staircase.
-Dump1 is a loose soil with a massive presence of pottery sherds and small stones with few large stones.
+Dump 1 is a loose soil with a massive presence of pottery sherds and small stones with few large stones.
 It seems to be a discard of material, possibly to level the area after the brickfall.

 Back to top: Loose materials in Unit J6